cotiviti/smile-dh-helm-charts/docs/quickstart-aws/deploy-terraform.md

 or

-* Are preprared to edit the secret that will be created by this Terraform Module.
+* Are prepared to edit the secret that will be created by this Terraform Module.

 >**Note:** The Smile CDR pods will not start up unless a container repository is accessible by the cluster.